 - Ensure the device is using the latest software.
-If not, update the device software (Software Update, page 2). - If the device is using an internal GPS antenna, make sure the device has a clear view of the sky so the internal antenna can receive the GPS signal.
-If it is mounted inside of a cabin, it should be close to a window so it can receive the GPS signal.
-If the device is mounted inside a cabin and cannot be placed in a location where the device can acquire satellites, use an external GPS antenna. - If the device is using an external GPS antenna, make sure the antenna is connected to the chartplotter or the NMEA network.
+If not, update the device software (Software Update, page 2). - Make sure the device has a clear view of the sky so the antenna can receive the GPS signal.
+If it is mounted inside of a cabin, it should be close to a window so it can receive the GPS signal. - If the device is using an external GPS antenna, make sure the antenna is connected to the chartplotter or the NMEA network - If the device has more than one GPS antenna source, select a different source (Selecting the GPS Source, page 2).